 The HEART acronym corresponds to our five basic needs and can be used on a daily, weekly, monthly, or yearly basis to align our needs, our goals, and our actions.

 The simple truth is that your goals don’t fail because you’re lazy or not working hard enough.
 Your goals, my goals, all of our goals—have failed time and time again because we’re not setting them correctly.
 The system is broken.
-After years of research and many iterations, the HEART Goals course was born in 2019 as an actionable system for setting goals.
-I saw how this system worked in my life and I wanted to guide others to do the same.
-I heard from so many people over the last year that this course, and the HEART Goals system, helped them gain perspective, focus, and clarity.
-It helped them take action towards a vision of what they want their life to be.
+After years of research and many iterations, the HEART Goals course was born as an actionable system for setting goals.
+I saw how this system worked in my life, and I wanted to guide others to do the same.
+I’ve heard from so many people that the HEART Goals course and system have helped them gain perspective, focus, and clarity.
+It’s helped them take action towards a vision of what they want their life to be.

-The Updated 2021 HEART Goals guidebook is available now!
-It includes a 55+ page workbook, exercises, and practical tips and tricks from me!
+The 2023 HEART Goals Replay is available now!
+It includes a video along with a guidebook packed with exercises and practical tips and tricks from me!
 The guidebook helps you set balanced goals and learn to prioritize your tasks accordingly.
-If you’re really ready to live a balanced life in 2020, I would encourage you to grab the Week on One Page planner now too!
+If you’re really ready to live a balanced life, I would encourage you to grab the Week on One Page planner now too!
 The planner gives you the space to focus on those prioritized tasks.
 With yearly prompts, monthly goal-setting check-in pages, and ample room for notes, the planner ensures you’re making progress with HEART.

-I hope you’ll join me in setting HEART Goals in the new decade!
+I hope you’ll join me in setting HEART Goals this year!